RobertGaskin/azure-portfolio-project/README.md

+Azure Infrastructure as Code Project

-#This project demonstrates deploying Azure infrastructure using Bicep Infrastructure as Code.
+This project demonstrates deploying Azure infrastructure using Bicep Infrastructure as Code.
 The goal of the project is to automate Azure resource deployment using reusable templates and parameterized configurations.

 The environment was deployed and tested using Azure CLI and GitHub version control to simulate a real cloud engineering workflow.